meparth/bangla-boi/README.md

 # bangla-boi-api
-APIs for getting books from ebanglalibrary's website.
-We are commited to use scraping responsibly and for personal use only.
+node project for getting books from ebanglalibrary's website.

+- clone the project
+- open index.js
+- edit the url to some book from ebanglalibrary.com
+- do npm start